daattali/advanced-shiny/navigate-history/README.md

 - copy the URL
 - click the "next" button in your browser navigation
 - in a different window, go to the URL that you copied earlier (it will automatically navigate to the search page and show the search term)

+The code is a bit complex and might take some time to understand how it works.
+This is certainly not an ideal solution, I'd love to know if someone has a nicer method for navigating a Shiny app.
+It's possible that the core Shiny team will work on this and that soon this functionality will be native to shiny.

+This example makes use of the [shinyjs](https://github.com/daattali/shinyjs) package to call custom JavaScript functions.